AVJdataminer/Notes/Remote Secure Data Access.md

 ## 1. S3 bucket on AWS
 The data is uploaded by me after receiving zipped data from the client.
 If the data sources are multiple or they are too large to be shared via email or secure ftp then you would need to manage the S3 bucket  and its data uploads on your end and just grant me user access.
 If I manage the bucket, I would create a seperate bucket specifically for working with you and add the monthly costs to your invoice as a seperate line.
 [Here is some pricing info for review.](https://aws.amazon.com/s3/pricing/?nc=sn&loc=4)

+This is probably the best option without knowing alot about how you're accessing the data and what your data management system looks like.
+This

 ## 2. VPN connection
 to work directly client side only, no transfer of data.